michealap/Daily-Tasks/README.md

 # Introduction
 This is a daily task web application where users can enter, add and delete tasks.
-This project using Typescript for pages and project setup.
+This project uses Typescript for pages and project setup.
 You can also build a full-stack application with Supabase, React, and TailwindCSS in Next.js:
 ![Tutorial](https://www.freecodecamp.org/news/how-to-build-a-full-stack-application-with-tailwind-css-and-supabase-in-nextjs/amp/)